battle-lab/crossmap/prerequisites.md

 ```
 Here, the first 10 k-mers have a mappability of 0.25, next 17 k-mers have a mappability of 1, and the next 16 k-mers have a mappability of 0.5.
 Note: a track definition line is not expected.

-#### bigwig to bedgraph
-If you have k-mer mappabilities in a [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html) file, you may easily convert it into a bedgraph file using the following shell script:
+bigwig to bedgraph: If you have k-mer mappabilities in a [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html) file, you may easily convert it into a bedgraph file using the following shell script:
 ```
 bigwig_fn="mappability.bigwig"  # filename (with path) of your bigwig file bedgraph_fn="mappability.bed"   # filename (with path) of the bed file